 ACCESS for ELLs is a suite of large-scale English language proficiency tests for K-12 students.
 It is one component of WIDA's comprehensive, standards-driven system that supports the teaching and learning of English learners.
 The purpose of ACCESS for ELLs is to monitor student progress in English language proficiency on a yearly basis and to serve as just one of the many criteria that educators consider as they determine whether English learners have attained an English language proficiency level that will allow them to meaningfully participate in English language classroom instruction without additional language support.
-Visit wida.wisc.edu/assess/access for details on ACCESS for ELLs.
+Visit the ACCESS for ELLs landing page on the WIDA website for more details.

 ACCESS for ELLs is a standards-referenced test, which means that student performance is compared to English language development standards WIDA has defined.
 Students are not ranked against each other or against the expected performance of monolingual English speakers.
 The WIDA English Language Development Standards Framework, 2020 Edition will be the basis of future test development.
-However, all tests available in the 2023-2024 school year were based on the 2012 standards.
-Visit wida.wisc.edu/teach/standards for more details on WIDA standards.
+However, all tests available in the 2024-2025 school year were based on the 2012 standards.
+Visit the Teaching with Standards section of the WIDA website for more details on WIDA standards.